Outsource link building is the process by which a company hires an agency to help them acquire links for SEO purposes.

 You know, real, honest to goodness companies.

-Link Building Requires a Team
+Great Link Building Strategies Require a Team

 Link building isn’t something that you can just “do” on the side - well, if you want to do it right.

-It can be so damn tedious.
+Like I said, it can be so damn tedious.

 You have to find articles around your keyword.
 You have to find the email address of someone who’s willing to add your link.
 You need to pitch the person.
 You need to do some back and forth negotiating.
 You need to follow up.